 You may need root canal treatment if a nerve in one of your teeth becomes infected.
-Tooth extraction will be needed if you leave your root canal untreated.
+A tooth extraction will be needed if you leave your root canal untreated.
 A dental bridge or a dental implant will be needed to replace the missing tooth.
 The best dentist Khabensky, DDS works to keep your root canal cost as low as possible, while reducing any root canal pain you may feel.

 Basically, root canal therapy involves removing the nerves and pulp from inside a diseased tooth so the infection doesn’t spread throughout your body.
-At the same time, your family dentists Alex and Igor Khabensky DDS of dentistry in Brooklyn eliminates root canal pain.
+At the same time, your family dentists Alex and Igor Khabensky DDS of dentistry center in Brooklyn can eliminate root canal pain.
 The chamber in your tooth that holds the nerves and blood supply is called the root canal.
 You don’t need the nerve to maintain a healthy tooth; the nerve is there to warn you of problems like infection.

 Root Canal Pain Causes and Symptoms